storiesjs/stories/packages/core/src/components/tabs/readme.md

-# str-tabs
+# Tabs

-The str-tabs is a container works as a router outlet in order to handle navigation.
+The Tabs (str-tabs) is a container works as a router outlet in order to handle navigation.
 It does not provide any UI feedback or mechanism to switch between tabs.
 In order to do so, an [str-tab-bar](../tab-bar) should be provided as a direct child of `str-tabs`.

 <!-- Auto Generated Below -->